TryBild/ReelBreak/README.md

 The average Indian user scrolls **300+ reels/day** without realizing it.
 Existing apps only *show* the data.
 Nobody actually *stops* you.

+**BrainPal** — our closest competitor — has 1L+ downloads and zero WhatsApp integration, zero iOS support.

+---

 ## What ReelBreak Does Differently

 | Feature | Others | ReelBreak |